suranabhavya/Data-Science-Project/README.md

         ![Top violations](images/top_Complaints_pwv.png)

-3. We also tried clustering different violation descriptions in this dataset into categories we could use for something like a multiclass classification.
-This wasn't perfect but using hierarchical clustering on the t-SNE components of the descriptions' embeddings gave us the best result for now.
+2. As part of our analysis, we explored clustering the violation descriptions from the Public Works Violations dataset into broader categories as a step towards downstream multiclass classification.
+Although the results were not definitive, hierarchical clustering applied to the t-SNE components of the description embeddings produced the most promising grouping results.

-4. We also did some initial analysis on Building and Property Works Violations dataset, we observed that most of the violations were related to 'mechanical execution of work' and Dorchester was the place with most violations.
+3. The preliminary analysis on the Building and Property Violations dataset revealed that the majority of violations were related to "mechanical execution of work."
+Additionally, Dorchester emerged as the neighborhood with the highest number of recorded violations.

 ![Top violations in Building and Property](images/top_Complaints_pnbv.png)